Learn about our Governors

 This page gives people more of an opportunity to learn more about our Governors, who they are, how long they have been a governor and some general background information.

-I am a father of four, two children are university graduates, the other 2 are pupils here at school.
+I am a father of four, two children are university graduates.
+The other two are pupils who have attended or currently attend here at school.
 As such I feel that it is important to offer support to the school, staff and pupils to ensure the best possible education for our children.
 I am of a technical background, primarily based in the electrical/telecommunications sector, Health and Safety being very important in my line of work.
 I am very approachable and regularly take my children to school, so if needed other parents are always welcome to ask advice.

 Alan Domville (Foundation Governor)

 I have been a school governor since 1985 and served as Chair for 16 years until 2014.
 Education has been a key aspect of my church life (I have been a Sunday School teacher for 57 years) and also my working life (I initiated and edited a weekly supplement for schools within my newspaper).

 Paul Clarke (Foundation Governor)

 I am a Foundation Governor appointed by the PCC of Hollinfare St Helen.
 I am also the parent of two pupils at the school and so you will see me on the playground from time to time.
 I have the aspiration to improve the school environment and opportunities for our children.
 I hope my background as an architect and in particular my experience on educational projects will provide a valuable resource for the benefit of the school.